Installing a Column Radiator Cost

 Building Regulations for Installing Column Radiators

-- Part L of the Building Regulations, which covers energy efficiency.
-This states heating systems should be balanced and fitted with thermostatic radiator valves (TRVs) to control heat output.
+- Part L of the Building Regulations covers energy efficiency, and requires heating systems to be balanced and fitted with thermostatic radiator valves (TRVs) to control heat output.

-- For most domestic installations, replacing or adding radiators doesn’t require planning permission.
-However, restrictions may apply in listed buildings.
+- For most domestic installations, planning permission is not required.
+However, restrictions may apply in listed buildings, so it's worth checking with your local planning authority.

 Types of Column Radiators